treeverse/lakeFS/docs/reference/commands.md

 ```
   -h, --help      help for diff
-      --two-way   Use two way diff
+      --two-way   Use two-way diff: show difference between the given refs, regardless of a common ancestor.
 ```